-This course is an examination of one or more of the arts of a particular period and place, with a view to discovering the religious insights and attitudes that they embody.
+This is an examination of the arts of a particular period and place with a view to discovering the religious insights and attitudes that they embody.
+Prerequisites: None.
+Credits: 1 or 1/2 Distribution: III.F.
+(HIS/PHI/REL)

 REL 196 Religion and Literature (HUM 196)